Who is eligible to receive a loan through Utah Microloan Fund?

 How long is the application process?

 Loan applications are not processed until everything on the checklist is provided.
-Once the application is complete it usually takes 2-3 weeks before they are able to meet with the credit committee (see loan application page for deadlines).
+Once the application is complete it usually takes 2-3 weeks to underwrite and review your application.

 How long does it take to get the loan?

 Once your complete application is received, our Program Manager of Lending will determine whether or not you will move on to present your business plan in front of our loan committee.
 Our loan committees meet twice a month and you will typically know by the next day whether or not you will get your loan.
 If approved, we can often close the loan within 7-10 days.

 Who decides whether or not I get the loan?

 Our team makes the final decision.
 After you present your business, we will vote on whether or not you will get the loan and contact you accordingly.

 How does our team make its decision?